Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/Spectrum_Analysis/Spectrum_Analysis.md

 Spectrum Analyzers are tools that help to find something based on the existance of RF Energy.
 This tools have different features and capabilities to help to find RF signatures, The RF signature can be consider as a fingerprint of a electromagnetic radiation signal.

+## Spectrum Analyzers

+Spectrum analyzers are frequency measuring devices.
+They measure electromagnetic radiation, analyze the frequency spectrum and help with EMC tests or frequency monitoring and analysis, for example.

 ## `Oscilloscope - Time Domain` VS `Spectrum Analyzer - Frequency Domain`